A Compositional Approach to Certifying the Almost Global Asymptotic Stability of Cascade Systems

 \begin{corollary} If $\mathcal{E}(\Phi)$ consists of isolated points and there is a proper, continuous function ${V:M\to \R}$ that is decreasing along nonequilibrium trajectories, then ${\mathcal{R}(\Phi) = \mathcal{E}(\Phi)}$. \end{corollary} \begin{proof} Since $\mathcal{E}(\Phi) \subseteq \mathcal{R}(\Phi)$, it suffices to show that $\mathcal{R}(\Phi)\subseteq \mathcal{E}(\Phi)$.
 Since each connected component of ${S = \mathcal{E}(\Phi)}$ is a singleton, $V$ is automatically constant on each component of $S$, so the desired result follows from Corollary~\ref{co:E-isolated-components}. \end{proof}

-\begin{remark} If the distance function on $M$ is replaced with a new one inducing the same topology, the conclusions of Theorem~\ref{th:R-subset-E} and Corollary~\ref{co:E-isolated-components} imply that the new chain recurrent set is still contained in $S$, and the conclusion of Corollary~\ref{co:equilibria} implies that the new chain recurrent set coincides with the old, i.e. $\mathcal{E}(\Phi)$.
-Moreover, $\mathcal{R}(\Phi)$ is independent of the choice of Riemannian metric, since all smooth Riemannian metrics induce the same topology. \end{remark}
+\begin{remark} If the Riemannian metric on $M$ is replaced with a new one, the conclusions of Theorem~\ref{th:R-subset-E} and Corollary~\ref{co:E-isolated-components} imply that the new chain recurrent set is still contained in $S$, and the conclusion of Corollary~\ref{co:equilibria} implies that the new chain recurrent set coincides with the old, i.e. $\mathcal{E}(\Phi)$. \end{remark}